-To access the York Consumable Order Form Click Here
+To access the York Consumables Order Form Click Here

 To access the Scarborough Consumables GP Order Form Click Here

-To access the Scarborough Consumable Ward Order Form Click Here
+To access the Scarborough Consumables Ward Order Form Click Here

-Instructions and sampling kits for the investigation of hypoglycaemia in children are available on SCBU, Ward 17 and Child Assessment Unit.
-Please ring Main Laboratory Reception on 6542 (or contact the BMS via bleep 934 out of hours) if you require a further kit.
+Instructions and sampling kits for the investigation of hypoglycaemia in children are available on SCBU, Ward 17 and Child Assessment Unit at York Hospital and SCBU and Duke of Kent ward at Scarborough Hospital.
+Please ring Main Laboratory Reception on 6542 at York or Blood Sciences Specimen Reception at Scarborough on 2351 if you require a further kit.
+Out of hours please contact the BMS on call via bleep 934 (York) or the hospital switchboard '0' (Scarborough).

 Pregnancy test kits are available from the department (available at cost price for GP surgeries) and this point of care test should be used wherever possible.
 The device has a sensitivity of 20 IU hCG/L and will become positive by the day of the first missed menstrual period in the vast majority of pregnant women.
 Early morning urine is the preferred sample but random urines can also be used.
 A protocol for the use of this device is available from the laboratory.